Eric B. Lorber

 Mr. Lorber graduated from the University of Pennsylvania Law School, where he received the Noyes E. Leech Award for highest achievement in international law and was a member of the Moot Court Board and a Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.
 He graduated from Columbia University, where he earned a Bachelor of Arts in Political Science, magna cum laude and with departmental honors, and was awarded the Charles Beard Prize for academic achievement.

-He is admitted to practice in Maryland and the District of Columbia and currently maintains a Secret-level security clearance.
+He is admitted to practice in Maryland and the District of Columbia.